microsoft/typespec/packages/website/versioned_docs/version-latest/handbook/formatter.md

 ## Via the VSCode or VS extension

-When using the VS Code or Visual Studio extensions, the tsp formatter is automatically available.
+When you use the extensions for VS Code or Visual Studio, the tsp formatter becomes automatically accessible.

-Using the keyboard shortcut for formatting the document (`alt+shift+F` by default) when inside a TypeSpec file will format the document.
+If you're working within a TypeSpec file, you can format the document using the default keyboard shortcut for formatting, `alt+shift+F`.

 ## Via prettier

-Underneath the tsp formatter is a prettier plugin.
-If you already have a prettier configuration for formatting other languages it can be convenient to just have TypeSpec plug in into this existing pipeline.
+The tsp formatter is essentially a `prettier` plugin.
+If you already have a `prettier` configuration set up for other languages, it can be quite handy to simply integrate TypeSpec into this existing pipeline.

-In your prettier config file, add:
+In your `prettier` config file, add:

 ```yaml
 plugins: